 If a product is labeled “compostable” or “biodegradable”, it means it can only be composted on an industrial level.
-The catch is that at the moment there is only one such industrial composting site in the UK, and none of our house hold waste will end up there!
+The catch is that at the moment there is only a few of such industrial composting sites in the UK, and none of our household waste will end up there!
 The solution?
 Adding it to your normal bin, where it will end up on landfill… disappointing right?
 No doubt, it will degrade over time, but as the temperature and pH level play a huge role in this process, and are not set according to the optimal levels, it could take perhaps 100 years instead of 500 years for these biodegradable products to start breaking down.

 What do you do once you finished a Wunder product?

 Primarily, we believe re-using or re-purposing is the most sustainable option.
 We hope you find our packaging useful to store other things in or useful to buy new loose ingredients at zero-waste stores.
 For example, our Golden Turmeric Powder and Golden Turmeric Teas are available from the zero-waste store Liberte Cherie in Notting Hill where you can get refills.
 But re-use them for anything from loose rice, sesame seeds, salt, home made face cream, you name it.
 Get creative and show us how you have re-used them!

 If re-using them isn’t an option, you can do the following:

 Tins, paper cylinder and chocolate boxes: please dispose of in your normal recycling system.
 Luckily, metals and paper get wide recycled in the UK.
 It is just plastic that get’s shipped away as it isn’t as valuable or easily recycled.

 Chocolate box: can also be home-composted.